Noorts/Toggler/README.md

 ## Installation
 There are four ways to install Toggler:
 - Install directly from the plugin marketplace in your Jetbrains product.
-Go to <code>Settings/Preferences -> Plugins -> Marketplace</code> and search for Toggler.
+Go to <code>Settings/Preferences -> Plugins -> Marketplace</code> and search for <code>Toggler</code>.
 - Install from the [Jetbrains marketplace](https://plugins.jetbrains.com/plugin/16166-toggler).
 - Download the jar from a [release](https://github.com/Noorts/Toggler/releases) and install manually.
 Go to the <code>Settings/Preferences -> Plugins</code> menu, press the cog in the top right and choose <code>Install Plugin from Disk...</code>.